aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 ## 5. SageMaker DeepAR

-The previous module served to deonstrate that even without use of meaningful covariate data, using RNN based deep neural network, it is possible to predict stock price movements better than random guess.
+The previous module served to demonstrate that even without use of meaningful covariate data, using RNN based deep neural network, it is possible to predict stock price movements better than random guess.
 There are however better algorithms that might be able to improve upon the forecasting results obtained by our crude RNN based model, as you'll see in the [dbg-deepar](notebooks/dbg-deepar.ipynb) notebook.

-Classical forecasting methods, such as **ARIMA (Autoregressive Integrated mooving average)**, attempts to predict a future value by regressing a target time series itself on some lag.
+Classical forecasting methods, such as **ARIMA (Autoregressive Integrated moving average)**, attempts to predict a future value by regressing a target time series itself on some lag.
 This technique is further improved by **ARIMAx**, which includes covariates and does the regression on the lag of the series of itself and the other related time series.
 In both cases, another part of regression is done on some lag of random fluctuations around the moving average, thereby accounting for the stochastic part (as in moving average - MA).

 One major drawback in both of these classical approaches is that it fits a single model to each individual time series.
 In reality however, such as in the case of the stock market data we are exploring in this workshop, we encounter many similar time series across a set of cross-sectional units.
 It is beneficial, in such cases, to train a single model jointly over all these time series.